Denmark

 Copenhagen

-Founded 9 to 10 centuries ago, this city of about 600,000 people was founded as a Viking fishing village and became the capital of Denmark in the 15th century, and also the capital for Norway by the 17th century.
+Founded nearly a millennium ago ago, this city of about 600,000 people was founded as a Viking fishing village in 1167 and became the capital of Denmark in the 15th century, and also the capital for Norway by the 17th century.

 Getting around Copenhagen

 Like all Scandinavian cities, there is an app for that.
 (DOT).
 But, for the first time in a while, I bought a city pass that gave me unlimited metro travel for a few days.
 I would love to say I was forward thinking and wanted to save money; but the reality is that I simply couldn't get the app to work.
 But, it worked out as I paid about $28 USD for 72 hours of travel. and, that includes the airport.
 So, it is a pretty good deal.
-For an even better deal, you can buy the Copenhagen Card.
-It gives you free transportation plus free entry to 80 tourist sites (Discover version) ...or to 40 tourist sites plus hop on hop off busses (HOP version)
+If you plan to visit many places, for an even better deal, you can buy the Copenhagen Card.
+It gives you free transportation plus free entry to 80 tourist sites (Discover version costs $US 70-168 for 1 to 5 days in 2024) ...or to 40 tourist sites plus hop on hop off busses (HOP version costs $US 80-133 for 1 to 3 days)

 Like other cities in the north, public transportation is an honor system.
 Just get on and off without presenting your ticket.
 However, if you get caught without a ticket by a random inspection, the fine is hefty.
-So, have your ticket with you.
+In 2024, the fine is 1000 Krone (about $145 USD).
+So, have your ticket with you!

 Christiansborg Palace